 - From regional and remote areas.

 Applications for our next round of pitching have not closed.

 Questions?
 Check out the FAQs or email email@example.com

 We have an open mind about what content will be delivered.

 We are inspired by stroke survivors already sharing their experiences, stories, tips and ideas.
-Here are some great examples of content created by stroke survivors.
-These will give you an idea of what we’re looking for.

 Our best advice is to focus on things you are passionate about and that you think people really need.
 Think about how you would like to do it.
 Is it an interview, a conversation, an article, a blog?
 Is it written, or is it a podcast or video?